Marcoc51/Sparkify-Data-Lake/README.md

-# Sparkify Data Warehouse
+# Sparkify Data Lake

 ## Purpose
-This database is designed to support the analytical goals of Sparkify, a startup in the music streaming industry.
-The database will store user activity data, such as songs played and user information, and enable analysts to query and derive insights from the data.
+The purpose of this database is to provide Sparkify with a data analytics tool that enables them to extract meaningful insights from their user and song data.
+With this database, Sparkify will be able to run queries on user listening patterns, most popular songs/artists, and other trends that will help them make better business decisions.

 ## Schema Design and ELT Pipeline
-The database uses a star schema design, with a central fact table containing user activity data and multiple dimension tables that provide context for the activities.
-The ELT pipeline loads data from JSON files into staging tables, transforms the data using SQL queries, and then loads the data into the fact and dimension tables.
+The database uses a star schema that is optimized for analytical queries.
+The schema consists of four tables:

 ### Fact Table
 - **songplays** - records in log data associated with song plays i.e. records with page NextSong